 The media are abuzz this week with comparisons of Occupy Wall Street and the Tea Party.
-Many are eager to point out similarities, particularly in the trajectories of their media coverage.
+Many are eager to point out similarities,

 The fundamental difference between them, however, is being ignored.
 The Tea Party is a local phenomenon while Occupy Wall Street has become a global movement.